Morthais/data_structure_final/3-tree.md

 ## Example

-The following code is a Binary Search Tree which has the function to insert and traverse the binary tree.
-Please study and understand.
+How would a tree be implemented in Python?
+Remember, a tree is just an ordered collection of nodes pointing to their left or right.
+The following code is a Binary Search Tree which has the function to insert and traverse a binary tree.
+Please study and play around a little to understand binary search trees better.
+Breaking code is sometimes where we gain the best insights into new ideas.
+Give it a try!

 ```
 class BST: